Discover the sense of adventure and camaraderie!

 In this atmosphere of competition and bitter rivalry our voyageurs continued to work and display their “joie de vivre” by singing, dancing and playing games.
 Discover this sense of adventure and camaraderie for yourself!

 In the winter of 1815 Winnipeg was a very different place.
-Encircled by 18ft walls, Fort Gibraltar houses many different cabins filled with costumed interpreters ready to engage you in the spirit of a bygone age.
-Learn how to tell the difference between a coyote and a wolf while discussing the business of the fur trade with the North West Company clerk.
-Watch as traditional craftsmen, like the blacksmith and the carpenter, practice their trade and produce the tools essential to the fur trade.
-Listen to the melody of our ancestors through storytelling and music.
-Smell the stew cooking over an open fire as a young woman prepares a rare feast for the voyageurs.
-Discover the true meaning of the North West Company’s motto “Perseverance” as you explore our exciting past with the Fort’s friendly and engaging inhabitants.
+Fort Gibraltar houses many different cabins ﬁlled with costumed interpreters ready to engage you in the spirit of a bygone age.
+Learn the trade of a NWC clerk.
+Watch traditional craftsmen, like the blacksmith and the carpenter, practice their trade.
+Listen to the melody of our ancestors through storytelling and music and discover the true meaning of the NWC motto “Perseverance” as you explore our exciting past.

 Take in an authentic voyageur style ho-down in the Cabane des Hivernants inside Fort Gibraltar!
 Come and listen to historical music featuring traditional instruments and great sing along tunes.
 Dance along with the voyageurs as they practice their jigging!